$176 Find Cheap Flights from New York to Brussels

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from New York to Brussels costs $408 on the route between Newark Airport (EWR) and Brussels Bruxelles-National Airport (BRU).
-Over the past month, this route was, on average, 7% cheaper than other New York-Brussels routes.
-The most popular route is between New York John F Kennedy Intl Airport (JFK) and Brussels Bruxelles-National Airport (BRU).
+The cheapest return flight from New York to Brussels costs $483 on the route between New York John F Kennedy Intl Airport (JFK) and Brussels Bruxelles-National Airport (BRU).
+It is also the most popular route.

 What’s the cheapest day of the week to fly from New York to Brussels?